How To Keep Whites White

-As well as colours, you should also take into account fabric types when washing white clothes for residents or uniforms for staff.
-This is due to the fact that some delicate garments will require laundering at a lower temperature, or even by hand.
+As well as colours, you should also take into account fabric types when washing whites for residents, uniforms for staff, chef whites or things like table cloths and towels.
+This is due to the fact that some delicate materials will require laundering at a lower temperature, or even by hand.

 To make separating your fabrics as simple as possible, refer to the following guidelines:

 Cotton, linen and similar materials can be washed together